Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Stochastic initial states and phase coherence between sites

-While the condensate modes have nonzero expectation values for the atom number of components, $\alpha_{i0}$, the noncondensate mode operators, $\alpha_{\mu}$ have zero expected populations, for which the Wigner distribution is the product of uncorrelated Wigner functions for each mode \cite{blakie08}:

-where $W_{BG}({\alpha,\alpha^*}), W_{\mu}(\alpha_{\mu},\alpha_{\mu}^*)$ is the Wigner function for the total Bogoliubov modes and for each mode, respectively.
-The ensemble averages of quasiparticle modes satisfy the condition that they have the zero mean values and Gaussian variances, which broaden as the temperature increases.

-After the initial state of 1D condensates is prepared in a harmonic trap, a state-selective optical lattice is applied to only the A component along the axial direction.
-This will eventually lead to phase decoherence.
-We are especially interested in the short-range non-local coherence of subcondensates between neighboring sites.
+In Appendix \ref{sec:TWA}, we generate classical stochastic fields for the initial state in the Wigner representation.
+Having prepared such initial stochastic fields and their time evolution, we are especially interested in the short-range non-local coherence of subcondensates between neighboring sites at each time.
 We define a subcondensate projection operator for each site $l$ as in \cite{steel98}:

-where $\hat{a}_{il}$ is the annihilation operator for component $i$ in the $l^{th}$ well, $\bar{\psi}_{GP}$ the solution of the GPE, normalized to one.
-The definitions of site positions are different for the two components as explained below.
+where $\hat{a}_{il}$ is the annihilation operator for component $i$ in the $l^{th}$ well, $\bar{\psi}_{GP}$ the solution of the GPE, normalized to one within each well.
+The site positions are different for the two components as explained below.
 This operator is defined as a stochastic field operator whose amplitudes are projected over the ground state of each condensate mode.
 The projection method allows us to avoid complicated calculations of symmetrically-ordered multimode fields \cite{blakie08}.